mhurley100/pands-project/README.md

 X = array[:,0:4], Y = array[:,4]
 3. Use 20% of dataset for testing:  validation_size = 0.20
 3. Each seed value will correspond to a sequence of generated values for a given random number generator:  seed = 7
-4. Training data is in X_train and Y_train for model training and X_validation and Y_validation for later use with the below code:
+4. Training data is in X_train and Y_train for model training and X_validation and Y_validation for later use with this code:
 X_train, X_validation, Y_train, Y_validation = model_selection.train_test_split(X, Y, test_size=validation_size, random_state=seed)

-Print the accuracy score:  print(accuracy_score(Y_validation, predictions)) Print confusion matrix: print(confusion_matrix(Y_validation, predictions)) Print classification report: print(classification_report(Y_validation, predictions))
+Print the accuracy score:  print(accuracy_score(Y_validation, predictions))

+Print confusion matrix: print(confusion_matrix(Y_validation, predictions))

+Print classification report: print(classification_report(Y_validation, predictions))

-The accuracy is 0.9 or 90%.
+The accuracy is 0.9 or 90% which gives a high level of confidence that outcomes can be predicted.

 The confusion matrix provides an indication of the three errors made.

 Finally, the classification report provides a breakdown of each class by precision, recall, f1-score and support showing excellent results (given the validation dataset was small).

-6. Predict Iris class or species: knn = neighbors.KNeighborsClassifier(n_neighbors=1)
-knn.fit(X, y)
-7. Predict Iris Species (4cm x 4cm sepal and 4cm x 2cm petal)
-print(iris.target_names[knn.predict([[3, 5, 3, 3]])])

 |               |precision   | recall   |f1-score |support
 |---------------|------------|----------|---------|-------|